oslabs-beta/Catalyst/README.md

 ![](https://i.imgur.com/XV6acqK.gif)

 2. Using our interactive GUI, choose from Enzyme's matcher API and fill in their respective selectors.
-Once completed, click the Generate Tests button to preview your test code.
+Once completed, click the 'Generate Tests' button to preview your test code.

 ![](https://i.imgur.com/Yze4a98.gif)

-3. If satisfied, click the Export Test Code button, name your file, and select the save button to create the test in your project.
+3. If satisfied, click the 'Export Test Code' button, name your file, and select the save button to create the test in your project.

 ![](https://i.imgur.com/bCiQj4O.gif)